Summer Honors 2018 FAQ

-After the $30 application fee, the program costs $1,425.
+The program costs $1,200 (additional $30 application fee if applying after April 15).
 This total includes a $50 matriculation fee which reserves the student's spot in the program.
-Every student receives a free tuition scholarship for the CRAM program, saving you approximately $1,500.
+Every student receives a free tuition scholarship for the Summer Honors program, saving you approximately $1,500.
 The program costs include your room and board (lodging and food) and books.

 Why do I see payment due for tuition on my bill?